10 Shocking Old-Timey Practices Filipinos Still Do Today

 Also Read: Top 10 Weirdest Philippine Animals

 While the prevalence of the practice has drawn outrage from animal activists, those who continue to observe say it’s a part of their culture.
-Also, contrary to popular belief about the high injury and death rates among the combatants, organizers of these fights say the competitors often get out alive and are well-treated afterwards since they are expensive and are needed as work animals in their communities.
+Also, contrary to popular belief about the high injury and death rates among the combatants, organizers of these fights say the competitors often get out alive and are well-treated afterward since they are expensive and are needed as work animals in their communities.

-7. Female Circumcision.
+7. Female Circumcision

 Hard to believe, but it’s not only males whose genitals go under the knife in this country.
 Certain Muslim communities in the south also have their women undergo ritual circumcision called “Pag-Islam” or “Pag-Sunnat.”